 - Reimbursement of medical leave costs for small and medium-sized businesses: The Connecticut Department of Insurance reminds small and medium-sized employers of recent guidance from the Internal Revenue Service (IRS) on COVID-19 - related medical leave.

-Recipients can submit a request for funding for items expended towards the grant to date.
-The request should include a breakdown of the expenses
+Cancelation - Recipients can submit a written request to release the remaining award funding.
+Additionally, recipients can submit the initial payment form for items expended towards the grant to date.
+The request should include a breakdown of the expenses. ** Please note: if agreement cancelation is opted, the organization will be eligible to apply for funding in 2021.

 Community Foundation for Greater New Haven